 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
+Leveling an air conditioner pad takes expertise.
+It’s typically not a job you’ll want to tackle by yourself, since your air conditioner might need to be temporarily disconnected.
 This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give Walter's-Eaton's Electric, Plumbing, Heating & AC a call at 715-318-6728.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and causing problems, give Walter's-Eaton's Electric, Plumbing, Heating & AC a call at 715-318-6728.
+We’ll check your air conditioner for any damage and then determine the best way to level it.